 In another example, Hideyoshi supposedly had a large golden basin filled with water and a single flowering red plum branch placed beside it.
 How would Rikyu create a suitable flower arrangement using just these two elements?
 Rikyu approached the tokonoma and lifted up the branch.
 He then gently stripped the buds and flowers so that they fell into the basin and floated on the water.
 After that, Rikyu quietly returned to his seat carrying the bare branch.
 Hideyoshi admired this elegant resolution.

-Bizen Rojin Monogatari describes a dawn tea ceremony attended by Rikyu.
-As the guests took their seats there was no light at all in the tea room, only the sound of the tea kettle boiling.
+At a dawn tea attended by Rikyu, as the guests took their seats there was no light at all in the tea room, only the sound of the tea kettle boiling.
 A profound peace prevailed.
 Just as they were all wondering about the host’s intentions, Rikyu noticed a glow on the shoji behind him and slid open the panel.
 The moon framed in the opening sent its light to the tokonoma.
-Just legible there was a scroll with the following poem: When I lift my eyes / To the quarter of the sky / Where the cuckoo cried / There is nothing to be seen / Except the early morning moon (from Cha-No-Yu: The Japanese Tea Ceremony by A. L. Sadler, p.
-125).
+Just legible there was a scroll with the following poem: When I lift my eyes / To the quarter of the sky / Where the cuckoo cried / There is nothing to be seen / Except the early morning moon (From The Japanese Tea Ceremony by A. L. Sadler, p.
+143).

 I was lucky to attend a tea practice with something of this magical quality.
 My sensei had conceived the idea of a fall moon-viewing practice.
 Each student was given a lit candle in a small glass holder, and we were instructed to walk slowly up the wooded hill behind her house, leaving space between us along the path.
 I waited so I could see my fellow students winding their way up through the trees at dusk.
 As I reached the top, the moon was covered by clouds and then briefly appeared as a misty presence.
 Nature was very close all around us.
 We conducted the tea ceremony on a felt mat where all the utensils had been arranged in advance.
 Looking back, it was like walking into a Japanese print.
 I am sure we will all never forget the beauty and poignancy of that experience.